ubikorp/astro-lacking/src/content/post/playlists/2019-01-15-are-we-ready.md

   artist_slug: jack-oblivian
   notes: The source
 - sequence: 32
-  song: Where is My Mind?
+  song: Where Is My Mind
   artist: Pixies
   artist_slug: pixies
   notes: There's nothing in it